DenzelPenzel/go-practice/readme.md

 ### Channels

+- Channels are <b>concurrency primitive</b> and can be used to synchronize operations between G

 - Send Operation: send a value into a non-buffered channel, it will block until another goroutine is ready to receive that value

 - Receive Operation: receive from a non-buffered channel, it will block until another goroutine sends a value into that channel